micromata/Baumeister/README.md

 - [API docs](https://facebook.github.io/jest/docs/api.html)
 - [Assertions](https://facebook.github.io/jest/docs/expect.html)

-*Your are not forced to use Jests assertions.
-You can alternatively use `assert` by just requiring it or install and use Chai.*
+*You are not forced to use Jests assertions.
+You can alternatively use `assert` by just requiring it or installing and using Chai.*

 We strongly recommend checking the [docs](https://facebook.github.io/jest/docs/getting-started.html) to dive deeper and read for instance how Jest can help you with mocking.